discourse/discourse/docs/INSTALL-digital-ocean.md

 # Mail Setup

-**Email is critical to Discourse.
-We strongly recommend configuring mail settings before bootstrapping.**
+**Email is critical to notifications in Discourse.
+If you do not configure email before bootstrapping you will have a broken site.**

 - If you already have a mail server, put your existing mail server credentials in the `app.yml` file.